Derogations for specific situations

 The controller or processor shall document the assessment and suitable safeguards related to the transfer in the record of processing activities.

-Additional information on the derogations is available from the European Data Protection Board's Guidelines 2/2018 on derogations of Article 49 under Regulation 2016/679 (pdf).
+Additional information on the derogations is available from the European Data Protection Board's Guidelines 2/2018 on derogations of Article 49 under Regulation 2016/679 (pdf on EDPB's website).